-Measurement adjustment recognises that a mass or dimension assessment outcome may potentially vary from time to time, due to the:
+The Measurement adjustment recognises that a mass or dimension assessment outcome may potentially vary from time to time, due to:

 - measuring methods

-- conditions under which the measurements are made.
+- the conditions under which the measurements are made.

-By applying an agreed adjustment to account for these possible variations, the measurement is based on the highest degree of accuracy achievable at any time.
+By applying an agreed adjustment to account for these possible variations, the measurement is based on the highest degree of accuracy achievable at any time and provides fairness to the outcome of the measurement process.
 This means the assessment can legally be relied upon in considering possible enforcement action.

 MMA relies on two key concepts: